 Insufficient sleep is probably the easiest cause of fatigue to identify.
 With very rare exceptions, the average adult should get between seven and nine hours of sleep.
 While lack of sleep itself can have many causes, one of the easiest things to fix is an uncomfortable mattress.
 If you’re waking up tired and sore it may mean your mattress is ready to be replaced—especially if it’s worn, lumpy, or saggy.

 If you’re feeling tired all the time, it might be tempting to hit the snooze button and skip breakfast to sleep in a little longer.
 That’s not a good idea—skipping breakfast slows your metabolism and gives you less energy for the beginning of the day.
 Eating breakfast not only gives you that needed energy, it also improves your cognitive function.
 Quick and healthy breakfast options, according to WebMD, include whole grain bagels or toast, oatmeal, and eggs.
+The latter is a staple in the ketogenic diet.
+Why not try our keto diet meal plan?

 It may seem counterintuitive, but a walk is better than a nap if you’re looking for an energy boost, according to research from the University of Georgia.
 Their study shows that exercise increases feelings of energy and improves mood.
 If you feel yourself flagging in the middle of a long workday, go for a 20–40 minute walk or bike ride.
 Exercise also has the added benefit of helping you sleep through the night, so it combats fatigue that way, too.